plantarum/flowPloidy-old/README.md

 library(flowPloidy)
 ```

-If you built the vignette, you can view them with:
+If you built the vignette, you can view it with:

 ```{r}
 fpVig <- vignette("flowPloidy-overview")